aphethean/xtext-maven-examples/README.md

 # Overview

-These projects have been created with the simple XText DSL Project from within Eclipse.
-File -> New -> Other -> XText 2.2.1 & XText 2.3.0
-The main point is to show how to package and build an XText DSL project with Maven and is more or less an updated version of Karsten's Blog entry - http://kthoms.wordpress.com/2010/08/18/building-xtext-projects-with-maven-tycho/
+This projects has been created with the simple XText DSL Project from within Eclipse.
+File -> New -> Other -> XText 2.3.0 The main point is to show how to package and build an XText DSL project with Maven and is more or less an updated version of Karsten's Blog entry - http://kthoms.wordpress.com/2010/08/18/building-xtext-projects-with-maven-tycho/